LancerComet/Lancet/README.md

 ## Showcase

-The showcase code is located in `dev` folder.
+The showcase code is located in `doc` folder.

 Checkout how the components work by launching the project with `npm run dev`.